-It’s possible to file a divorce pro se (without an attorney) — but in many instances, it’s not advisable.
+It’s possible to file a divorce pro se (without an attorney), but it’s not advisable in many instances.
 This is particularly true if you have children.
 There are so many issues that must be resolved in a divorce.
-A Tulsa divorce lawyer can help you sort out all the issues that need resolution and come up with concrete ways to find solutions that work for you.
+A Tulsa divorce lawyer can help you sort out all the issues that need resolution and devise concrete ways to find solutions that work for you.
 All of that requires planning.

 Planning For The Initial Separation

-One of the first things that most divorcing couples do is to separate physically.
-Most often this entails having one of the parties move out of the family home.
-While you can stay on your friend’s couch for a couple of nights, most often you will want to find a living situation that feels more permanent.
+One of the first things most divorcing couples do is separate physically.
+This often entails having one of the parties move out of the family home.
+While you can stay on your friend’s couch for a couple of nights, most often, you will want to find a living situation that feels more permanent.
 This will require some cash for rent.

-An Oklahoma divorce requires the preparing of a petition for divorce, which must be filed with the court.
+An Oklahoma divorce requires the preparation of a petition for divorce, which must be filed with the court.
 Filing fees can be over $200 in Tulsa County.

-Once the petition is filed, it needs to be served on your spouse.
+Once the petition is filed, it must be served on your spouse.
 Service of process fees vary according to the difficulty of the service.
 If your spouse is evading service, it can be more expensive.